Financial Counseling

 No. We do not provide loans or sell financial products.
 Our counselors don’t earn commissions and won’t try to sell you anything.

 That’s okay.
 You can always come back when you’re ready.
-In the meantime, explore resources like 800gambler.org to learn more about gambling harms and support options.
+In the meantime, explore our resources to learn more about gambling harms and support options.